-The global anhydrous milk fat (butter oil) market was worth US$ 3.2 Billion in 2019.
+The global anhydrous milk fat (butter oil) market reached a value of US$ 2.3 Billion in 2020

 Anhydrous milk fat (butter oil) can be stored for several months at ambient temperature and easily transported due to its longer shelf-life and low moisture content, which represents one of the primary factors driving the growth of the market.